top of page

 SYMPTOMS (something you feel)

-Inappropriate behaviour Short attention span Slowed thinking Impaired vigilance Disregard for safety Stupor or semi conscientiousness Failure to follow dive plan
+Inappropriate behaviour Short attention span Slowed thinking Impaired vigilance Disregard for safety Stupor or semi-conscientiousness Failure to follow the dive plan

-Narcosis may be alleviated by simply bringing the diver to shallower depths, with no after effects.
+Narcosis may be alleviated by bringing the diver to shallower depths, with no after-effects.

 Emergency decompression

-If you accidently miss an emergency decompression stop, stay calm.
+If you accidentally miss an emergency decompression stop, stay calm.
 Do not re-enter the water.
 Breathe 100% oxygen and monitor for any DCS symptoms.
 Do not dive for 24 hours

 Decompression Sickness